weikailin/theory-seminar/3-prg.md

 This would make $D'$ **non-uniform** because $j^\ast$ would depend on each $n$ and we would not have an efficient way to find $j^\ast$.

+We proved in the above that a PRG with 1-bit expansion is sufficient to build any poly-long expansion.
+We have not yet give any candidate construct of PRG (even 1-bit expansion), but it is useful to firstly see what we can achieve using PRGs.

 Example:
 Now suppose that we have a PRG $g$ with $n \mapsto \ell(n)$ expansion for any poly $\ell$.
 We can construct a *computationally* secure encryption by